 With this model, your L&D team plays a supportive, guiding role to help employees create relevant, engaging, and effective learning content.

 What are the benefits of Employee-generated Learning?

-There are many benefits to adopting Employee-generated Learning (EGL), including:
+There are many benefits to adopting Employee-generated Learning (let’s call it EGL for short), including:

 - Faster and more efficient.
-Instead of relying on a small number of specialized employees in L&D to create courses, you can empower experienced employees throughout the organization to create and share learning content.
+Instead of relying on a small number of specialists, you can empower experienced employees throughout the organization to create and share learning content.

 - Cost-effective.
-You don’t have to pay third-party trainers, content developers or designers to create courses.
-It also eliminates the need for a large training department and many training facilities.
+You don’t have to pay 3rd party trainers, content developers or designers to create courses.

 - Higher in quality.
 EGL taps into real-life knowledge and expertise.
 It educates people on what is truly relevant for them in their jobs.
-Your company’s L&D team can still play a role in assuring the quality of the content and guiding employees to create even more effective content.
+Your L&D team plays the role of assuring the quality of the content and guiding employees to create even more effective content.

 - Boosts employee and learner engagement.
-Employees feel more involved in the learning process.
-For content creators, it is an opportunity to establish themselves as experts among their peers and receive recognition.
+Content creators can establish themselves as experts among their peers and receive recognition.
 For learners, the content is more relevant and clearly linked to their everyday work.